NuGet/docs.microsoft.com-nuget/README.md

 ### Code blocks

-Code blocks on docs.microsoft.com are delineated by with three grave accents (backticks), ```, at the beginning and the end.
+Code blocks on Microsoft Docs are delineated by with three grave accents (backticks), ```, at the beginning and the end.
 You do not need to indent code blocks unless they are contained within a list.

 The opening ``` should be followed by a language code for proper syntax coloring, such as "xml", "json", "csharp", etc. Use "cli" for command-line examples and "output" for command-line results.